patrickbenjamin1/react-cool-text/README.md

 ### Per Letter Randoms

-These produce a random number between the min and max
+These produce a random number between the defined min and max, and apply that to a css property on each letter.

 | prop                 | description                                               | example                                          |
 | -------------------- | --------------------------------------------------------- | ------------------------------------------------ |